russiacoindev/russiacoin/doc/readme-qt.rst

 Berkely DB version warning
 ==========================

-A warning for people using the *static binary* version of Bitcoin on a Linux/UNIX-ish system (tl;dr: **Berkely DB databases are not forward compatible**).
+A warning for people using the *static binary* version of RussiaCoin  on a Linux/UNIX-ish system (tl;dr: **Berkely DB databases are not forward compatible**).

 The static binary version of Bitcoin is linked against libdb18.1 (see also `this Debian issue`_).